manuelsederap/frontend-razoyo-dev-test-frontend-paredes-manuel/README.md

     If you haven't yet have the backend source code.
     Here's the repository link: [Backend Repository:](https://github.com/manuelsederap/backend-razoyo-dev-test-frontend-paredes-manuel)

-    * Before you start the server, please make sure the backend server has already running
+    * Before you start the server, please make sure the backend server has already running on your local environment

     * after the backend server sucessfully running, you now can run the project using the following command: